 Insert your ORCA API URL according to your region.
 It should be one of the following options:

-Insert the Client Secret key you retrieved in the 1st step above.
+Insert the Client Secret token you retrieved in the 1st step above.

 If you want to pull the Orca Alerts (Informational, Hazardous, Imminent Compromise, and Compromised), check the Import Orca Alerts box and define the severity level for each alert (0-10 lowest to highest).
 By default, the severity levels are already set by Vulcan.